Three-body forces and shell structure in calcium isotopes

 Three-nucleon forces were introduced in the pioneering work of Fujita and Miyazawa (FM)~\cite{FM} and arise because nucleons are finite-mass composite particles that can also be excited by interacting with other particles.
 The long-range part of 3N forces is dominated by the FM 3N mechanism, where one nucleon virtually excites a second nucleon to the $\Delta(1232 \mev)$ resonance, which is de-excited by interacting with a third nucleon.
 Additional long-range and shorter-range 3N interactions are included naturally in chiral effective field theory (EFT)~\cite{chiral}, which provides a systematic expansion for nuclear forces.
 The importance of chiral 3N forces has been well established in light nuclei with $A=N+Z \lesssim 12$~\cite{light}.

 We derive the interactions among valence neutrons following two approaches.
 First, we use low-momentum interactions $\vlowk$ with smooth cutoffs~\cite{Vlowk} obtained by evolving a chiral N$^3$LO NN potential~\cite{N3LO} to lower resolution with $\lm = 2.0 \fmi$.
 The two-body interactions in the $pf$ and $pfg_{9/2}$ shell are calculated to third order in many-body perturbation theory (MBPT) following Refs.~\cite{LNP,Gmatrix} in a space of $13$ major shells.
 We use a harmonic oscillator basis with $\hbar \omega = 11.48 \mev$, appropriate for the calcium isotopes.
 Our results are converged for intermediate-state excitations to $18 \hbar\omega$.
 Second, we take a standard $G$-matrix that has been used as a starting point in many nuclear-structure calculations~\cite{Gmatrix}.
 This $G$ matrix is based on the Bonn~C NN potential and includes many-body contributions to third order, but with intermediate-state excitations to $2 \hbar \omega$ (and calculated for $\hbar \omega = 10 \mev$).
-When the $G$-matrix calculation is performed with the same N$^3$LO potential and the same space, the results are similar to those with $\vlowk$ for $\lm = 2.8 \fmi$, which lies between the presented $\vlowk$ and $G$-matrix results.
+Although the $G$-matrix calculation should be improved by extending the intermediate states, this two-body interaction has been used as standard starting point for shell-model studies, and gives us a baseline to investigate changes due to three-body forces.
 A detailed study of the cutoff dependence, which provides a measure of the theoretical uncertainty, is left to future work.

 To study the validity of the MBPT approach, we have carried out coupled-cluster (CC) calculations for the ground-state energies of $^{40,48,52,54}$Ca at the $\Lambda$-CCSD(T) level~\cite{CClong}, based on the same $\vlowk$ interaction and basis space.
 We have verified that the CC energies are converged in these spaces.
 Using particle-attached (to $^{40}$Ca) CC energies as single-particle energies (SPEs), the MBPT results agree within a few percent with CC theory (relative to $^{40}$Ca): -$159.3 \mev$ (MBPT) vs.~-$155.0 \mev$ (CC) for $^{48}$Ca; -$230.7 \mev$ vs.~-$235.9 \mev$ for $^{52}$Ca; and -$259.1 \mev$ vs.~-$268.6 \mev$ for $^{54}$Ca. This shows that MBPT can be comparable to CC theory for $\vlowk$ interactions, but also highlights the important role of SPEs.